JavaTechExplorers/SPA-SpringBoot-AngularJS/README.md

 - Simple search using Spring JPA
 - CRUD using Spring JPA

-The application development has just started with initial features.
+Note: The application development has just started with initial features.
 Watch out this space for more updates!

 ## Prerequisites